Stop Manually Scrolling Job Boards. Use RSS Feeds Instead.

 You don't need a complex system.
 A free Feedly account handles up to 100 feeds.
 Set up 5–10 searches across Indeed and your target companies, add them all to one folder called "Job Search", and check it once in the morning.

-If you want a more automated setup, Zapier or Make (formerly Integromat) can pipe new RSS items into a Notion database, a Google Sheet, or even straight into your email.
-Some people build full tracking dashboards this way — which pairs nicely with a systematic approach to applications.
-Our guide on managing one resume across multiple applications covers the organisational side of that.
+One check a day is all it takes: you won't miss anything, jobs posted after your morning check will be waiting tomorrow, and most listings stay open for at least a week.
+If you want something more automated, Zapier or Make (formerly Integromat) can pipe new RSS items into a Notion database or a Google Sheet.
+Some people build full tracking dashboards this way, which pairs nicely with a systematic approach to applications.
+Our guide on managing one resume across multiple applications covers the organizational side of that.

 The Time Maths

-Spend those 12 hours on writing better cover letters, doing proper company research, or reaching out to people directly.
+Spend those 12 hours writing better cover letters, doing proper company research, or reaching out to people directly.
 That's where applications actually convert.
 Scrolling job boards is just time-consuming busywork dressed up as effort.

 When a new listing drops, be ready

-SleevIx generates a tailored cover letter in seconds so you can apply the moment a job appears — before the inbox fills up.
+SleevIx generates a tailored cover letter in seconds so you can apply the moment a job appears, before the inbox fills up.

 Try SleevIx Free